yusufhabibu/Nigeria-Flaring-Data-1958-2022/README.md

 ## 🙏 Acknowledgments

-- Thanks to [NNPC](https://www.nnpcgroup.com) and relevant data providers.
+- Thanks to [NNPC](https://www.nnpcgroup.com) and all relevant data providers.
 - Inspired by Nigeria’s zero flaring commitment.